Pavel Latushko: Diplomatic career under Lukashenko

+Criticisms

+During the 2006 Belarusian presidential election, Pavel Latushko attracted media attention in Poland.
+In his role as Belarusian ambassador to Poland, Latushko took part in the program "24 hours" of the TVN24 news channel via teleconference.
+The host questioned him about the conduct of the election, access of opposition candidates to the media and arrests of activists.
+At the end of the teleconference, the operator forgot to turn off the camera.
+Latushko's statements later became public, "I will say this - I will never give an interview to your station again - it's a nightmare ...
+Your journalists are ... well ... what they did in the summer, and now they're starting again with the president ...
+It's just ...
+If I [weren't] an ambassador, I apologize and please pass it to him (the presenter), I would give it to him in the face."
+Latushko was summoned "on the carpet" to the Polish Foreign Ministry and recalled to Belarus for consultations.
+Some Polish politicians called for Latushko to be declared persona non grata.

 2020 election protests

 During the 2020 Belarusian protests, he supported the strike of the theater artists, and spoke in favor of the resignation of Yury Karaev and Lidia Yermoshina.
 Because of his support, Latushko was fired on 17 August.
 Theatre artists applied en masse for the resignation in support of Pavel Latushko.

 On 19 August, Latushko became a member of the presidium of Sviatlana Tsikhanouskaya's Coordination Council.

 On 20 August, Alexander Konyuk, the Prosecutor-General of Belarus, initiated criminal proceedings against the members of the Coordination Council under Article 361 of the Belarusian Criminal Code, on the grounds of attempting to seize state power and harming national security.

 In the closing days of August, Latushko moved to Poland after being questioned by authorities.
 "His departure came a day after Lukashenko warned that Latushko had crossed a red line and would face prosecution."

 In late October 2020, Latushko became the head of National Anti-Crisis Management, a shadow government created by the Belarusian Coordination Council for the peaceful transition of power following the 2020 Belarusian presidential election.

 On 9 August 2022, Sviatlana Tsikhanouskaya declared at a conference held in Vilnius, Lithuania, the declaration of the United Transitional Cabinet.
 Latushko is the responsible person for the transition of power in it.

 In March 2023, a Belarusian court sentenced him in absentia to 18 years' imprisonment.